-If you are a high school student interested in obtaining college credits before graduation, the College Credit Plus (CCP) program might be for you.
+If you are a 7th through 12th grade student interested in obtaining college credits before graduation, the College Credit Plus (CCP) program might be for you.

 Please note that some academic programs at Southern State require high school graduation or completion of the GED and may exclude entrance under CCP.
 In most cases, though, admission is based on the high school grade of the applicant.